zaiisao/Documentation/en/Video/audio_effect_mixing_android.md

 ---
-title: Play Audio Effects/Audio Mixing
+title: Play Audio Effects/Audio Mixing File
 description: How to use play effect and audio mixing methods
 platform: Android
-updatedAt: Wed May 27 2020 11:37:17 GMT+0800 (CST)
+updatedAt: Fri Jun 19 2020 11:38:04 GMT+0800 (CST)
 ---
-# Play Audio Effects/Audio Mixing
+# Play Audio Effects/Audio Mixing File
 ## Introduction
 In a call or live broadcast, you may need to play custom audio or music files to all the users in the channel.
 For example, adding sound effects in a game, or playing background music.
 We provide two groups of methods for playing audio effect files and audio mixing.